daos-stack/daos/docs/release/support_matrix.md

 ### OFI libfabric

-With the exception of UCX for InfiniBand networks,
-OFI libfabric is the recommended networking stack for DAOS.
+With the exception of UCX for NVIDIA InfiniBand and RoCE networks, OFI libfabric is the recommended networking stack for DAOS.
 DAOS Version 2.8.0 ships with libfabric version 1.22.0.
 It is strongly recommended to use the libfabric version that is included in the